 The drug causes increased body temperature, dilated pupils and constricted blood vessels.
 It’s also known to cause gastrointestinal complications and headaches.
 Blood pressure and heart rate are also increased by repeated use.

-The two most serious effects of cocaine addiction are heart attack and stroke.
+The two most serious effects of addiction are heart attacks and stroke.
 These events can cause sudden death.
 The majority of cocaine-related fatalities are the result of cardiac arrest, which occurs when the heart stops.

-Since many cocaine users choose to inject the drug, cocaine comes with the risk of developing HIV and similar diseases.
-Many cocaine users engage in risky sexual behavior because they’re intoxicated by the drug.
+Since many users choose to inject the drug, cocaine comes with the risk of developing HIV and similar diseases.
+Many users engage in risky, sexual behavior because they’re intoxicated by the drug.

 The health complications caused by cocaine addiction are dependent on how the drug is ingested.
 Some people prefer to snort the drug while others prefer to inject it.
 When a cocaine addiction is combined with alcohol use, the health complications increase greatly.

 Many users are afraid to quit using the drug because they’re terrified of suffering through withdrawal symptoms.